Ann-Asantewaa/co2-emissions-regression/README.md

 Regression analysis of vehicle CO₂ emissions using engine size and fuel features, including model evaluation metrics and visualizations.
 Summary / Description

 This project analyzes vehicle CO₂ emissions using regression techniques.
-The goal is to predict CO₂ emissions based on vehicle features such as engine size, fuel type, and cylinders.
+The goal is to predict CO₂ emissions based on vehicle features such as engine size.
 The notebook includes:

 Data exploration and visualization